Toiwat/CNEA-labs/README.md

 # CNEA-labs
-Collecctios of Python and Matlab scripts for 'Calcolo Numerido ed Elementi di Analisi' course at Politecnico di Milano.
+Collections of Python and Matlab scripts for 'Calcolo Numerico ed Elementi di Analisi' class at Politecnico di Milano.
 Lab lessons are an introduction to practical numerical computing.